 Sexual violence used systematically as a weapon of war is uniquely destructive: it leaves victims with a heavy burden of physical and psychological harm for the rest of their life.
 Beyond the individual, it aims to destroy the reproductive potential of a group or community, and to spread disease.

 By committing these crimes in public, or by forcing family and community members to witness or take part in atrocities, perpetrators impact the whole community, destroying social bonds.
 As a weapon of conflict, sexual violence aims to demoralise a community or a whole ethnic group, destroying their resilience and ability to rebuild and recover.

-Beyond injury and disease, the psychological and social impacts of humiliation and shame are corrosive for victims and their communities alike.
-Victims are typically excluded from their families and communities, and children born of rape face lifelong stigmatisation and rejection.
-Moreover, communities and authorities fail to hold perpetrators to account, preferring to maintain the status quo, enabling impunity and fuelling a downward spiral of abuses.
+Beyond injury and disease, the impacts of humiliation and shame are corrosive for victims and their communities alike.
+Victims are often shunned by their families and communities.
+Children born of rape face lifelong stigmatisation and discrimination.
+What is more, communities and authorities fail to hold perpetrators to account, preferring to maintain the status quo, enabling impunity and fuelling further abuses.

-The Dr. Denis Mukwege Foundation sees three interconnected strategies as essential for change to happen:
+The Mukwege Foundation sees three interconnected strategies as essential for change to happen:

 Our strategies reinforce each other, creating an enabling environment where survivors can genuinely become agents of change.